Asakusa Tori-no-ichi 2025] Let's bring in good fortune at Tori-no-ichi, a lively autumn festival!

 9 minutes walk from Minowa Station (Tokyo Metro Hibiya Line)

-Tsukuba Express "Asakusa Station" 8 minutes walk
+Tsukuba Express "Asakusa Station" 8 minutes on foot

 *The contents and services in this article are subject to change.